Share and Enjoy !

 Handling Dynamic Properties in a Power Automate Flow

-In this fictional example, I’m going to take a list of fields, loop through them, and add each to an object variable.
-I’m also going to show you how to both remove and update a property as well.
+In this fictional example, I’m going to take a list of field names, loop through them and add each to an object variable.
+Then I’ll also show you how to remove and update properties.

-We first need to create a number of variables.
-The first is a string that we set it to a comma-delimited list of fields that need to be added to the object.
-In a real situation, these might be held in a configuration list or another place where they could be queried and loaded into the variable.
-I’m keeping it simple here for the sake of this demonstration
+The first variable we need is a string that we set to a comma-delimited list of field names.
+(In a real situation, these might be held in a configuration list or similar where they could be queried and loaded into this variable.)

 I also added an Integer type variable – dummyFieldValue (not shown) – that I’m using for generating field values.

-Now we need to add an ‘Apply to each’ loop, with our dynamicFieldsArray variable as the source.
-Within this loop, we will increment our dummy variable for data, use a ‘Compose’ action to add our property, and finally use a ‘Set variable’ to set detailsObject to the new value.
+After defining our variables, we need to add an ‘Appy to each’ loop with our dynamicFieldsArray variable as the source.
+Within this loop, we will increment our dummy variable to generate test data, use a ‘Compose’ action to add our property to the object, and finally use a ‘Set variable’ to update the detailsObject with the new value.

 addProperty(variables(‘detailsObject’), item(), variables(‘dummyFieldValue’))

-• item() = the name of the property. ‘item()’ references the current iteration of our ‘Apply to each’ loop, which in this case is our field name
+• item() = holds the name of the property – ‘item()’ is a reference to the current iteration of our ‘Apply to each dynamicField’ loop

-But what if our initial dataset has some extraneous data in it that we accidentally added and now need to remove.
-Piece of cake – we can remove a property in much the same way as we added the property by using a Compose action but this time with the ‘removeProperty’ function.
+What if our initial dataset has some extraneous data in it that we don’t want and now need to remove?
+Piece of cake – we can remove a property in much the same way as we add, by using a Compose action, but this time with the ‘removeProperty’ function.
 This function only requires two parameters and looks like this:

 removeProperty(variables(‘detailsObject’),’EndDate’)